PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 Devanagari is an alphabet used in India and Nepal, composed of 36 consonants and 12 vowels.
 We will also add to this the 10 digits used to write numbers.
 For this classification problem, we will use a [small database available on Kaggle](https://www.kaggle.com/ashokpant/devanagari-character-dataset), composed of approximately 200 images of each class, hand written by 40 distinct individuals.

 Some characters from the dataset are displayed below.
-The upper row are all different type of characters, but some of them can be really similar in a novice eye (like mine).
+The upper row are all different types of characters, but some of them can be really similar in a novice eye (like mine).
 On the other hand, the lower row shows some ways to write the same consonant, _"chha"_.

 ![Some characters]({{ "/assets/images/devanagari/characters examples.png" | absolute_url }})